Ee Sanje: Soundtrack

 Jai Shiva, born as J. Shivakumar (16 December 1982) composed the music for the film.
 At the age of 16, he started composing music and landed his first break through this film at the age of 21.
-Shiva learnt classical/carnatic music from Shanmugham Master in Bangalore.
+Shiva learned classical/carnatic music from Shanmugham Master in Bangalore.
 The film featured seven songs composed by him and written by Hrudaya Shiva and Hemanth Das.

 Popular singers such as Hemanth, Rajesh Krishnan, Tippu, Udit Narayan, Anuradha Sriram, S P Balasubramaniam, K.S.
 Chitra, Shankar Mahadevan and Jai Shiva sang the songs.